-Not to be confused with the La Trobe Reading Room (Dome), the La Trobe Library building is on Latrobe Street, running east west.
+Not to be confused with the La Trobe Reading Room (Dome), or the libraries of La Trobe University, State Library Victoria's La Trobe Library building is on Latrobe Street, running east west.
 Originally named after Charles Joseph La Trobe, first lieutenant-governor of Victoria, it is now known as the Armstrong building, and is the entry to the Village Roadshow Theatrette (Entry 3).

 The foundation stone was laid on 2 July 1951.
 It was 14 years later, in April 1965, that the building opened for business.
 The La Trobe Library was officially opened by the Premier, Sir Henry Bolte, on 6 September 1965.
 The aim was to bring together in the one building, many of the wide range of Australiana collections of the State Library, including those housed in the old 'Australian Room' in the annulus area of the Domed Reading Room.